 With the loss of these three dynamite pitchers, Aaron Laffey (7-3, 3.42) has slowly pieced together a solid 2009 season.
 After continuously being thrown to the scrap heap by fans (myself included) for consistently pitching inconsistent, Laffey has established a 3-0 record with a 2.00 ERA in his last four starts.
 Laffey toes the rubber tonight at Baltimore against rookie-righthander David Hernandez (4-6, 4.35).
 The Indians have quietly played solid baseball since dismantling the roster people actually paid to see, and the development of Aaron Laffey is one of the prime reasons.

 As more eyes in Cleveland observe the 24-year old lefty, Laffey will undoubtedly deal with added pressure.
 While a win tonight against a lowly Orioles team doesn’t make for much these days, it can help Laffey secure one of the top spots in the rotation next year for a team begging for some leadership in the pitching department.

-Topics: Aaron Laffey
+Tags: Aaron Laffey